GowerCampbell/BrightBerry-PomodoroApp/README.md

 <img src="diagrams/usecase.drawio.png" alt="Use Case Diagram" width="900" />

-> **Note:** Crop the bottom of the image if needed to focus on the main interactions only.

 This diagram illustrates the primary interactions between a neurodivergent learner and the system.
 It highlights three main use cases:

 * **Start Timer**: Initiates a Pomodoro session that contributes to growth.